jongio/vscodespaces/vscodespaces/how-to/self-hosting-cli.md

 You must create a Codespaces plan before starting the registration process.
 For more information on creating a plan, see [create a plan](browser.md#create-a-plan) in our browser how-to guide.

-Once you've successfully installed the CLI, start the interactive registration process by running the [`vso start`](~/reference/vsonline-cli.md#start-codespaces) command.
+Once you've successfully installed the CLI, start the interactive registration process by running the [`codespaces start`](~/reference/vsonline-cli.md#start-codespaces) command.

 > [!NOTE]
 > Be sure you're running the process as the user you'd like to use when accessing the Codespace from other machines after registration.